abraunegg/onedrive/docs/usage.md

 Config option 'webhook_enabled'              = false
 ```

+> [!IMPORTANT]
-**Important Reminder:** When using multiple OneDrive accounts, it's essential to always use the `--confdir` command followed by the appropriate configuration directory.
+> When using multiple OneDrive accounts, it's essential to always use the `--confdir` command followed by the appropriate configuration directory.
 This ensures that the specific configuration you intend to view is correctly displayed.

 ### Understanding OneDrive Client for Linux Operational Modes
 There are two modes of operation when using the client:
 1. Standalone sync mode that performs a single sync action against Microsoft OneDrive.
 2. Ongoing sync mode that continuously syncs your data with Microsoft OneDrive.

+> [!IMPORTANT]
-**Important Information:** The default setting for the OneDrive Client on Linux will sync all data from your Microsoft OneDrive account to your local device.
+> The default setting for the OneDrive Client on Linux will sync all data from your Microsoft OneDrive account to your local device.
 To avoid this and select specific items for synchronisation, you should explore setting up 'Client Side Filtering' rules.
 This will help you manage and specify what exactly gets synced with your Microsoft OneDrive account.

 #### Standalone Synchronisation Operational Mode (Standalone Mode)
 This method of use can be employed by issuing the following option to the client: